Other publishing - journal articles, social media

 Practical Tips for submitting

 - Cite your QUT affiliation as 'Queensland University of Technology (QUT)'.
-See Authorship and the QUT Author Affiliation Guidelines (PDF, 51KB) for more information.
+See Authorship and publication and the QUT Author Affiliation Guidelines (PDF, 154KB) for more information.

 - Cite your ORCID iD (as this will travel with the article metadata into the citation databases).